Originally posted in 2015, we’ve edited to make appropriate for this year.

 Bring your gear: Glove, wood bat, batting helmet, catcher’s gear if you are a catcher.

 After the workout, we’ll gather the managers together and hold a draft.
-Honestly, this process takes a few minutes, but we are able to place the vast majority of our prospects (98% over the past three years).
+Honestly, this process takes a few minutes, but we are able to place the vast majority of our prospects (98% over the past five years).
 In most cases we’ll just announce you to your team and you will get to meet your manager.
 Depending on the circumstances, the league will sometimes try to find a spot for un-drafted players, but most will be assigned to the Rookie League.
 If you absolutely cannot handle that, let us know.
 Just be aware that we’ll ask you to try Rookie League before you dismiss it.

 At the tryout, respect your fellow prospects.
 Not everyone has the same ability and it takes a lot of guts to put yourself out there in front of a lot of folks you don’t know at a baseball tryout.
 Some of you guys are so good, you’ve never had to try out and others might not have attended anything like this for many years.
 If the guy next to you boots one, has a ball clank off his glove or corkscrews into the ground swinging at a curve ball, a little pat on the back and a smile is in order.
 You are no longer in high school and not competing against the guy next to you for a spot on the team.
 You are merely trying to find a spot on a team.
 Just try to have some fun with it, because today, we get to play baseball!